oracle/graal/README.md

 to compile the program to LLVM IR by a LLVM front end such as Clang.
 By using Truffle and Java the interpreter implementation is simple and is thus a great platform for experimentation.
-On the other hand, dynamic optimizations and JIT compilation with Graal still provide a decent execution speed.
+On the other hand, dynamic optimizations and JIT compilation with Graal still provides native execution speed (improving performance is work in progress).
 Through Truffle's language interoperability capabilities, you will soon be able to call functions from/to other languages on Truffle such as Ruby, JavaScript, or R.

 The project bases on the LLVM IR parser of the [llvm-ir-editor project](https://github.com/amishne/llvm-ir-editor)